 In 2014, I prayed that God would give me the strength to let go of inconsequential things.

 If I’m being very honest, I flew into 2014 in the midst of a divorce, angry and confused, and in a lot of pain.
 I basically stopped writing this blog due to such a negative reaction to the announcement of our divorce, not to mention all the anger and confusion from my family and friends.
 I had so many Christian friends tell me I was not doing God’s will or that I wasn’t “trying hard enough” and they just WEREN’T THERE.
 So they DON’T KNOW.
-Frank and I had our reasons… But if I’m being very very honest, when I made the resolution, I didn’t actually pray that “God would give me the strength to let go of inconsequential things.”
+[Redacted] and I had our reasons… But if I’m being very very honest, when I made the resolution, I didn’t actually pray that “God would give me the strength to let go of inconsequential things.”
 I believe what I actually CRIED OUT to God was “dear God, please let me give less f*cks!!!!!!!
 I’m so sick and tired of all this!!!!!!”

 Hey.
 Just being honest.